Finally, a travel cot that really does help you travel lighter

 Have you tried the Phil & Teds Traveller?
 Are there any other easy light-weight solutions you would recommend?

 Disclaimer: I was provided with a Phil & Teds Traveller at a discounted price by Db Babies LLC for the purpose of providing an honest product review.
 All views are my own.
-This article contains an affiliate link.
+This article also contains affiliate links.

 © Our Globetrotters